Dates for your diary: Key 2024 SATs dates for KS1 and KS2.

 Paper 1: Spelling Paper 2: Questions |

 The KS1 assessment papers will be marked internally by teachers at each school.
-As these tests aren’t statutory requirements any longer it’s now up to schools if and when they decide to release the results.
+As these tests are no longer a statutory requirement, it’s now up to schools if and when they decide to release the results.

 If your learner’s school is opting to administer the KS1 SATs, then you might feel it’d be a good idea to have your kiddo brush up on some of their skills.
 The DoodleLearning apps are the perfect way to incentivise younger learners to do just that!